whalebone/wb-docs/en/local_resolver.rst

 **1) Use Template**

   When using the template option, the information that are provided as input to the following form are injected in the template code.
-This is the fastest and easiest way to customized the blocking pages.
+This is the fastest and easiest way to customize the blocking pages.

 .. figure:: ./img/template.png
    :alt: Template Customization